DevJSter/clean-speech/README.md

 const removeWords = () => {
   const wordsToRemove = ["this", "dumbness"];
   const updatedDictionary = profanity.removeWords(wordsToRemove);
-  // this will remove the words from the dictionary of bad words.
+  // This will remove the words from the dictionary of bad words.
   // This function optionally returns the entire dictionary of bad words. console.log(updatedDictionary);
 }